Timeseries

 slice_intersect_values(other, copy=False)[source]

-Return the sliced values of this series, where the time index has been intersected with the one of the other series.
+Return the sliced values of the series where the time index was intersected with the other series.

 This method is in general not symmetric.